embassy-rs/embassy/README.md

 - No `alloc`, no heap needed.
 Task futures are statically allocated.
 - Integrated timer queue allows simple sleeping: `Timer::after(Duration::from_ticks(64000)).await;`.
 - Suitable for low-power operation.
 Using interrupts or `WFE/SEV` ensures the CPU sleeps when there's no work to do.
 No busy-loop polling.
 - Creating multiple executor instances is supported, to run tasks with multiple priority levels.
-This allows higher-priority tasks to preempt lower-priority tasks. (example coming soon)
+This allows higher-priority tasks to preempt lower-priority tasks.
 - Compatible with RTIC (example coming soon).

 ## Utils